Texas Heartbeat Act: United States v. Texas

-United States Attorney General Merrick Garland announced on September 6, 2021, that the Justice Department (DOJ) will protect abortion seekers in Texas under the Freedom of Access to Clinic Entrances Act.
-The DOJ filed their suit against the state on September 9, 2021, in the District Court for the Western District of Texas, with the suit claiming "the law is invalid under the Supremacy Clause and the Fourteenth Amendment, is preempted by federal law, and violates the doctrine of intergovernmental immunity".
-The DOJ asked for an emergency motion for a temporary restraining order or a preliminary injunction of SB8 on September 15, 2021.
-In its defense, Texas challenged the standing of the federal government to seek remedies against private individuals and sought dismissal of their case.
+United States Attorney General Merrick Garland announced on September 6, 2021, that the Justice Department (DOJ) would protect abortion seekers in Texas under the Freedom of Access to Clinic Entrances Act.
+The DOJ filed suit against the state on September 9, 2021, arguing "the law is invalid under the Supremacy Clause and the Fourteenth Amendment, is preempted by federal law, and violates the doctrine of intergovernmental immunity".